GoogleChrome/developer.chrome.com/site/en/docs/devtools/lighthouse/index.md

   many scripts don't need to be requested during the page load, and can instead be requested asynchronously.
 See [Using async or defer][9].
 - If you're using a framework, check if it has a production mode.
-This mode may use a feature such as [tree shaking][10] in order to eliminate unnecessary code that is blocking the critical render.
+This mode may use a feature such as [tree shaking][10] to eliminate unnecessary code that is blocking the critical render.

 ### Do less main thread work {: #main }